 Integrated Dermatology Group of Reston

-Good news, facial psoriasis can be successfully treated and managed with the help of a board-certified dermatologist like Dr. Morgana Colombo.
+Do you struggle with thick, discolored, scaly patches on your face?
+These can be uncomfortable and make you feel conscious.
+Good news, treatments for facial psoriasis are available and your condition can be managed with the help of a board-certified dermatologist like Dr. Morgana Colombo.

 Continue reading to learn the different treatment options that can alleviate psoriasis symptoms and restore a clear and healthy complexion.